intel/virtual-storage-manager/INSTALL.md

     vsm-controller

 **Note**After this command, it will generate a configuration file located in /etc/vsmdeploy/deployrc owned by root.
-If you want to used the old version of /etc/vsmdeploy/deployrc, you may run `vsm-controller -f /etc/vsmdeploy/deployrc`.
+If you want to use the old version of /etc/vsmdeploy/deployrc, you may run `vsm-controller -f /etc/vsmdeploy/deployrc`.

 **Warning** Do not set proxy env during installation.